- What is rent to rent?

 You should also both consider taking out loss-of-rent cover, as you could both see your income dry up if the property becomes uninhabitable following damage caused by a fire, for example.

-And rent-guarantee insurance can give you peace of mind if your tenants default on their payments or you run up any expenses should you need to start an eviction process.
+And rental guarantee insurance can give you peace of mind if your tenants default on their payments or you run up any expenses should you need to start an eviction process.

 Specific details should be provided within each rent to rent contract, but the property owner will usually need buildings cover (and contents cover if they provide any contents) while you’ll usually need cover for anything you have in the property as well as anything you’re responsible for under the rent to rent contract, such as fixtures and fittings.